 Please consider the following as you plan your international travel: Airline and international entry testing and quarantine requirements are continually changing at the local, national and international level, and require prior planning.
 Under current restrictions, for instance, U.S. citizens and non-citizens…Read full answer about What international travel restrictions, including testing and quarantine requirements, should I be aware of?

 Faculty, staff, postdocs and graduate students are exempt from the university surveillance testing during travel, if such testing is impractical or impossible.
 Undergraduate students must follow the program testing requirements during travel.
 Travelers must adhere to campus access restrictions and…Read full answer about Do the university surveillance testing requirements apply during travel?

 On-campus COVID-19 testing with Color Genomics is required twice weekly (specifically, every three days) for students living on campus or coming to campus frequently.
 Students who are on campus occasionally are required to take a test on the day they…Read full answer about What are the current COVID-19 testing requirements for students?

-“Surveillance” testing refers to regular testing for individuals who are not experiencing any COVID-19 symptoms.
-Surveillance testing is provided for free to students, faculty, staff and postdoctoral scholars, and is an added safeguard to minimizing the spread of COVID-19. …Read full answer about What is the surveillance testing program?
+Surveillance testing is provided for free to students, faculty, staff and postdoctoral scholars, through Color Genomics, as an added safeguard to minimizing the spread of COVID-19.
+Student testing program (link is external): The plan provides COVID-19 surveillance testing…Read full answer about What is the surveillance testing program?